-When the WBS is created, not all of the information about the work packages is known (for example, the estimates for labor and material costs).
+When the WBS is created, not all of the information about the work packages is known (for example, the estimates for labour and material costs).
 Remember from Chapter One that the planning process continues throughout the execution of the project.
 As a result, the WBS dictionary is a "living document" that will be augmented, edited and updated as the project moves forward.
-Figure 7-2 is an example of a WBS Dictionary entry; note that several items will be added later in the planning process.
-The dictionary in Figure 7-2 includes the following columns: item number, description, constraints, responsibility, milestone, schedule, resources, cost, quality, acceptance criteria, references and guidelines.
+Figure 7-3 is an example of a WBS Dictionary entry; note that several items will be added later in the planning process.
+The dictionary in Figure 7-3 includes the following columns: item number, description, constraints, responsibility, milestone, schedule, resources, cost, quality, acceptance criteria, references and guidelines.

-Hamme r and Chi sel Incor ooration
+Hammer and Chisel Incorporation WBS Dictionary

 Item Number Description Constraints Responsible Milestone Schedule Resources Cost Quality Acceptance Criteria References Guidelines

-1.1
+11

 111

-112
+11.2

 113

-Figure 7-2: WBS Dictionary entry example.(Click to enlarge)
+Figure 7-3: WBS Dictionary entry example.(Click to enlarge)

-"5.4.
-Work Breakdown Structures" from Essentials of Project Management by Adam Farag is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+Sections: Deliverables vs. Work Packages, WBS numbering and Decomposition adapted from: Project Management Fundamentals by Great River Learning is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.